 If you type “He climbed the beech” into Google Translate, the French comes out correctly as “Il a grimpé le hêtre”.
 But I mistyped it just now as “He cllimbed the beech”.
 Out came “Il a grimpé sur la plage” — he climbed the beach!

 It would take a better computer psychologist than I am to know exactly what happened here with Google’s machine learning algorithm, but the obvious guess is a rather cool one.
-I’m guessing “cllimbing” established me as a bad speller, from whom the most likely interpretation of “beech” was a sandy strip by the sea.
+I’m guessing “cllimbed” established me as a sloppy speller, from whom the most likely interpretation of “beech” was a sandy strip by the sea.

 [29 August 2021]